 Simon: My father taught me how to garden.
 He would always tell me to help him.
 I didn’t mind because I really enjoyed it.
 He's the reason I enjoy gardening, he taught me everything I know.

--Betsy B., student at Paul International High School in Washington, D.C., May 2014.
+-Story contributed by Betsy B., student at Paul International High School in Washington, D.C., May 2014.